 Upon the declaration of bankruptcy and insolvency, a receiver is appointed to realise the assets of the bankruptcy estate and pay creditors.
-Alternative measures are available for the debtor, such as controlled management (gestion contrôlée), suspension of payment (sursis de paiement) and composition proceedings (concordat préventif de la faillite).
+The law of 7 August 2023 on business preservation and modernisation of insolvency law modernised the Luxembourg legal framework for insolvency and restructuring procedures by introducing new tools such as judicial reorganisation, which includes in-court amicable arrangement (réorganisation judiciaire par accord amiable), in-court collective arrangement (réorganisation judiciaire par accord collectif), and court-ordered transfer (réorganisation judiciaire par transfert par décision de justice).
 Financial institutions and insurance undertakings may become subject only to suspension of payment measures, liquidation procedures and, with respect to banks, the single resolution mechanism set out under Regulation (EU) No. 806/2014.
 After a bankruptcy declaration, individual actions and enforcement of court decisions are in principle suspended, save for certain creditors (e.g., creditors holding a security governed by the Law on Financial Collateral or a Professional Guarantee governed by the Professional Guarantee Law).
 The length of the insolvency proceedings depends on the situation of the debtor and the timeframe set by the court.